jpedro/jpedro.github.io/git-dd.md

 ## Git aliases

-You read it.
 Git alias can host not only alias to 1. other git commands and flags, but also to 2. shell calls and 3. inline shell functions.

 Basically we can abuse git as a task manager.
 And so we shall.